Michaela Community School: History

-Michaela Community School was established in 2014 in a converted office block.
+Michaela Community School was established in 2014 in a converted office block, described by the headteacher as “an awful building in comparison to most schools”.
 It opened with 120 Year 7 pupils.
 It was named after Birbalsingh's former colleague Michaela Emanus, a West Indian teacher from Saint Lucia, who died of cancer in 2011.
+A number of figures associated with the Conservative Party were involved with establishing the school, including Suella Braverman.

-The school was rated as "outstanding" in all categories by Ofsted in 2017.
+The school was rated as "outstanding" in all categories by Ofsted in 2017 and 2023.
 In 2018, it applied to the Department for Education to open a second free school in Stevenage, with a planned opening in 2023.
 It was approved in 2019, and plans were submitted in 2022.
-A documentary about the school was broadcast in 2022.
+Plans for the school were scrapped over a lack of basic need.
+In 2024 it was revealed that £1.2 million had been spent by the Department of Education on the project before it was scrapped.

 The school has been called "contentious" and received significant media attention.
-It has been described as having an ethos generally associated with pre-1960s or Private schools and for a time marketed itself as “Private School Ethos—No Fees”.
+It has been described as having an ethos generally associated with pre-1960s or private schools and for a time marketed itself as "Private School Ethos—No Fees".
 One commentator described the school as an example of a discipline-focused method of teaching children becoming increasingly popular in the UK.

+A documentary about the school entitled "Britain's Strictest Headmistress" was broadcast on ITV in 2022.

+The school has been described as a beneficiary of former UK Education secretary Michael Gove’s support, both financially and bureaucratically.